reconjohn/residential/docs/residential.md

 </center>

-> For the variable, total number of owner-occupied units with housing costs greater than $1000/month, the more sensitive area is presented as darker red in the map below.
+> For the variable, total number of owner-occupied units with housing costs greater than $1000/month, the more sensitive areas are presented as darker red in the map below.

 <center>